 What is the Best Electric Scooter for Adults?

 There are a lot of good electric scooters for commuters.
-Some of the factors to consider are its style, how long you can ride between battery charges, its speed and range, and safety features such as a head light, a quality suspension and tires, and brakes.
+Some of the factors to consider are its style, how long you can ride between battery charges, its speed and range, and features such as a head light, a quality suspension and tires, and brakes.
 Here are some of the best e-scooters of 2018.

 I really love my Swagtron scooter!
 I’m the only person that owns an electric scooter where I live and where I work.
 I’ve been recommending the electric scooter to anyone that seems interested!